An Empirical Study of Compound PCFGs: Introduction

 \section{Introduction}

-Probabilistic context-free grammars (PCFGs) have been used for unsupervised constituency grammar learning since decades ago~\citep{LARI199035}, while learning PCFGs with the Expectation Maximization algorithm~\citep{EM} has been difficult as being involving non-convex optimization.
-Recently,~\citet{kim-etal-2019-compound} propose compound PCFGs, an over-parameterized neural model that extends corpus-level PCFGs by defining a mixture of PCFGs per sentence.
-C-PCFGs have achieved the state-of-the-art performance on English and Chinese treebanks.
-They are also shown to be effective in a visually-grounded learning setting~\citep{zhao2020visually}.
-However, because of the high time-complexity of chart-based representation and inference, it is hard to inspect C-PCFGs comprehensively.
+Probabilistic context-free grammars (PCFGs) have been used for unsupervised phrase-structure grammar learning since decades ago~\citep{LARI199035}, but learning PCFGs with the Expectation Maximization algorithm~\citep{EM} has been difficult because it involves non-convex optimization.
+Recently,~\citet{kim-etal-2019-compound} proposed compound PCFGs, an over-parameterized neural model that extends corpus-level PCFGs by defining a mixture of PCFGs per sentence.
+C-PCFGs not only have achieved state-of-the-art performance on English and Chinese treebanks in the traditional grammar-induction setting but have also been shown to be effective in a visually-grounded learning setting~\citep{zhao-titov-2020-visually}.
+However, there still lacks a thorough study of C-PCFGs, largely because of the high space and time complexities of chart-based representation and inference.

+In this work, we rely on a fast implementation of C-PCFGs to conduct a set of experiments complementary to those of~\citet{kim-etal-2019-compound}.\footnote {\href{https://github.com/zhaoyanpeng/cpcfg}{https://github.com/zhaoyanpeng/cpcfg}.} Our first study focuses on data efficiency and length generalization of C-PCFGs.
+We conduct experiments on three English treebanks: the Wall Street Journal (WSJ) and Brown portions of the Penn Treebank~\citep{ptree} and the English Web Treebank~\citep{enweb}, which cover fourteen text domains, including news, biography, fiction, and web text.
+We empirically find that, though trained only on short sentences, C-PCFGs can generalize to longer sentences while maintaining high performance at test time.
+For example, a C-PCFG that is trained only on WSJ training sentences shorter than 31 tokens achieves 54.8\% F1 on the full WSJ test set.
+This, on the other hand, demonstrates that C-PCFGs are data-efficient.